simonqhughes/mevo_mv/docs/ARM_MBED/REQ/ARM_MBED_REQ_0001/cfstore_requirements.md

 	- Solution is the use off-chip storage e.g. SPI SDCard.
 SDCARD_PRIORITY++.

+`REQ_CFSTORE_PROV_CLIENT_20161018_03`: Factory-Reset Support (Non-Deletable, Read-Only Data Attributes)

+- What is the requirement: Back-to-factory-reset support – keep a copy of certain CFSTORE entries in a way that allows going back to them upon request.
+Request should be protected so as only specific entities can ask for it.
+However, not all CFSTORE entries should be restored – some should persist this operation (most notably, those that are roll-back protected – otherwise, you get a bricked device).
+- Who needs it: mbed Cloud Client (Provisioning)
+- Why do they need it: Factory reset is a required operation on any device.
+- When do they need it:  As soon as possible.
+- Who is proposing it: Nimrod
+- Design suggestions: Keep a shadow of certain CFSTORE entries in a secure manner (rollback protected itself).
+Restore from it as needed. uVisor for access control.

 ### CFSTORE CMSIS C-HAL Interface (13)

 This entity is the portable CFSTORE interface (CMSIS aligned C-HAL).